Prolapse: 3 Ways To Heal Beyond Kegels

 Are you newly postpartum and have been diagnosed with prolapse?

-Have you heard of the term pelvic organ prolapse but want to understand it better?
+Have you heard of the term pelvic organ prolapse (POP) but want to understand it better?

-There is so much information on the internet nowadays and often times it can be confusing or inaccurate.
+There is so much information on the internet nowadays and oftentimes it can be confusing or inaccurate.
+Hopefully you will find some of your answers in the blog.
+We also have a page about pelvic organ prolapse here

 Prolapse, in its most simple definition, is when an organ housed in the pelvic bowl (bladder, uterus, rectum) begins to descend downward from its normal resting place.

-This is most commonly seen during and after pregnancy, but can also be seen in folks over time who have poor pressure management (breath holding patterns), chronic constipation, heavy weight lifting, or hyper mobility in their history.
+This is most commonly seen during and after pregnancy, but can also be seen in folks over time who strain during abdominal pressure management, like breath holding patterns during effort, chronic constipation, heavy weight lifting, or connective tissue dysfunction in their history.

-A more accurate way to think of prolapse is like a ship on water with ropes holding it to a dock.
+Think of prolapse like a ship on water with ropes holding it to a dock.
 The ship in this metaphor is the organ, the water is the pelvic floor, and the ropes are the ligaments that hold the organ in place.
-The water (pelvic floor) plays an important role in keeping the ship (organs) up, but the ropes (ligaments) play a very important role of keeping it in place as well.
+The water (pelvic floor) plays an important role in keeping the ship (organs) up, but the ropes (ligaments) play a very important role in keeping it in place as well.

-This is why doing 100 keels for prolapse will never be enough.
-If the tensile strength of the ligaments and the pressure above the organs is not managed, prolapse will persist.
+This is why doing 100 kegels for prolapse may not be the whole story.
+If the tensile strength of the ligaments and the pressure above the organs is not managed, prolapse can persist.

-Aspects such as posture, core coordination, and breathing patterns can have just a much, if not a stronger, effect on prolapse and the potential recovery.
+Aspects such as posture, core coordination, and breathing patterns can have just as much, if not a stronger, effect on prolapse and the potential recovery.

 Here are 3 ways, beyond kegels, to begin managing your prolapse:

-Because prolapse is primarily a pressure management issue, if you have bowel movements that are hard to eliminate, this will contribute to pressure downwards.
+Because prolapse is also an abdominal pressure management issue, if you have bowel movements that are hard to eliminate and you are straining, this can significantly contribute to excessive pressure downwards.

-Consider purchasing a squatty potty so that you can have ideal biomechanics when eliminating.
+Consider purchasing a squatty potty, or using a footstool, so that you can have ideal biomechanics when pooping.

-Avoid holding your breath when bearing down to have a bowel movement.
+Always breathe when pushing to have a bowel movement.
 If you feel this is difficult to do or you are not sure how to coordinate this, pelvic floor physical therapy can help train you.

-Since the assumption with prolapse is a weak pelvic floor, many people are now walking around with a pelvic floor that is too tight and over-recruited.
-This can actually make prolapse worse because of a concept called biotensegrity.
+Since the common assumption with prolapse is a weak pelvic floor, many people walk around with a pelvic floor that is too tight and over-recruited.
+This can make prolapse worse because of a concept called “biotensegrity.”

 To understand this, grab a piece of clothing you are currently wearing and pull on it from a corner.
 You will see how some parts of the fabric get tight and other parts actually look more slackened.
 The tension of the fabric is no longer evenly distributed.
 This is essentially what can happen in your pelvic floor at the fascia when certain areas are held more tightly than others.
 The uneven tension creates laxity somewhere else, which can result in a worsening of the prolapse.